sgacquaah/sgacquaah.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Principles of Macroeconomics"
+title: "Introduction to Food Processing"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2023-spring-macroeconomics
+permalink:
-venue: "University of Arkansas, Department of Economics"
+venue: "University of Arkansas, Department of Food Science"
-date: 2023-01-01
+date: 2019-09-01
 location: "Fayetteville, AR, USA"
 ---

-Taught four semesters with class sizes ranging from 65 to 148 students.
-The course emphasized core macroeconomic concepts including GDP, inflation, monetary/fiscal policy, and economic growth.

-**Highlights:**
-- Achieved average teaching evaluations of 4.37/5 and 4.32/5
-- Highly praised for clarity, engagement, and respectfulness in classroom
-- Integrated active learning, group discussions, and critical thinking exercises
+Taught Introduction to Food Processing Food Science undergraduate class.
+Also held practical sessions and demonstrations on the impact of fundamental factors such as water in food, heat treatments, and pH on microorganisms and how well foods can be preverved.